LinkedInLearning/data-centric-ai-4516168/README.md

 _See the readme file in the main branch for updated instructions and information._
 ## Code Instructions
-The code example for Chapters 6, 7, and 8 uses a Github Codespace to launch a Jopyter Notebook containing the code and a Maternal Health Risk dataset.
+The code example in Chapters 6, 7, and 8 uses a Github Codespace to launch a Jopyter Notebook containing the code and a Maternal Health Risk dataset.
 To launch the notedbook, simply click on `Code` and then `Codespace`.

 The Maternal Health Risk dataset is from: